KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

-## Styling namespace
+## KeyboardStyle namespace

-KeyboardKit has a ``Styling`` namespace that contains styling-related types.
+KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types.

-This namespace doesn't contain protocols, open classes or types of higher importance.